 Professor Toni Downes, Deputy Vice-Chancellor (Academic) of Charles Sturt University, is fully aware of the situation: “The pace of change in society and professions means universities have to be agile, responding to social, political, economic and technological currents, and offer students the means to make their career goals a reality in a dynamic workplace.
 Of course, this presents challenges, but meeting challenges is a key part of what university is all about.”

-However, as universities face these challenges, you might be forgiven for wondering whether getting a university degree is really worth it for your child.
+However, as universities face these challenges, you might be forgiven for wondering is a degree worth it for your child.

 Here are four reasons why it definitely is.

 Let’s get down to the nitty-gritty and talk money.
 After all, while money might not literally make the world go round, it is essential to attaining a good quality of life.
-And getting a university education vastly increases an individual’s earning potential over their lifetime.
+And if you’re asking is a degree worth it, well getting a university education vastly increases an individual’s earning potential over their lifetime.

 A report by the Organisation for Economic Co-operation and Development (OECD) found that university graduates earn on average 56 per cent more than those with only secondary school qualifications.